-Konstantin Neyman is ICREA Professor at the Department de Ciència dels Materials i Química Física and the Institut de Química Teòrica i Computacional, Universitat de Barcelona, leading the group Reactivity of Nanostructures.
-He obtained his PhD in Chemistry from the Inst. of Inorganic Chemistry in Novosibirsk and completed his Habilitation (Venia Legendi) in Theoretical Chemistry at the Technische Universität München.
-He published a book, 10 reviews, over 180 articles in referred journals and made 330 presentations at conferences and in universities, 125 of which as keynote and invited lectures.
-His publications were cited over 7300 times, h-index= 48 since 1991.
-Before joining ICREA, Dr. Neyman held positions as a senior research associate in Germany: at the TU München, Ludwig-Maximilian Universität München and Fritz-Haber-Institut (Berlin) of the Max-Planck Society.
-He has contributed to the attraction of funds for more than 40 research projects.
+Konstantin Neyman is ICREA Professor at the Department de Ciència de Materials i Química Física and the Institut de Química Teòrica i Computacional, Universitat de Barcelona, leading the group Reactivity of Nanostructures.
+He obtained his PhD in Chemistry from the Inst. of Inorganic Chemistry in Novosibirsk and completed his Habilitation (Venia Legendi) in Theoretical Chemistry at the TU München.
+He published a book, 9 book chapters, 192 articles in referred journals and made 350+ presentations at conferences and in universities, 135 of them as invited lectures.
+His publications were cited ca. 9000 times in WoS, H-index= 51 and 10000+ times in GoogleScholar, H= 57.
+Before joining ICREA, Dr. Neyman held senior research positions in Germany: at the TU München, Ludwig-Maximilian Universität München and Fritz-Haber-Institut (Berlin).
+He contributed to funds attraction for 40+ research projects.
+Recipient of the Chalmers Jubilee Professor and Uppsala University Visiting Professor awards.